 Make sure that the cream cheese, mascarpone, almond milk, and sour cream are all at room temperature.
 This will help them blend together easily and keep your mixture from being lumpy.
-By the way, if the mixture is slightly lumpy I wouldn’t worry about it.
+By the way, if the mixture does end up slightly lumpy – I wouldn’t worry about it.
 The first time I made this it was lumpy and still tasted perfectly delicious!

 Mix Ingredients Using A Mixer

 Mix the cream cheese until smooth.
 Scrape down the bowl periodically to make sure everything is incorporating.
-Add sugar and salt while mixture is running until ingredients are well combined.
+Add sugar and salt while mixture is running until ingredients are well combined and the Swerve has disolved.
 Add the mascarpone until well combined.
 While mixture is running, slowly add milk, vanilla, and lemon.

 They key is SLOWLY adding milk, vanilla, and lemon.
 I forgot and dumped it all in and it got lumpy the first time.
 Having room temperature ingredients really helps the ingredients blend together much smoother.
 Finally, add in sour cream.